top of page

 Accounts Officer

-Carole is a Chartered Accountant working for many years in the Retail Sector including Switzers and Brown Thomas.
-She started working in the Arts Sector joining the Dublin Fringe Festival in May 2019 and the Dublin International Film Festival in December 2019.
+Carole is a Chartered Accountant who worked for many years in the Retail Sector including at Switzers and Brown Thomas.
+She started working in the Arts Sector several years ago, joining the Dublin Fringe Festival in May 2019 and the Dublin International Film Festival in December 2019.

 Carole Lakes.avif